zinc-lang/zinc/README.md

 - Control over allocator(s)
 - Scope local context that is implicitly passed to zinc functions
 - Support constructs to allow for multiple paradigms, such as:
+  - Procedural
+  - Declarative
-  - Functional, with currying
+  - Functional
-  - DOD, ways to specify SOA or AOS
+  - Data oriented, with ways to specify SOA or AOS
-  - OOP, with multiple inheritance
+  - OOP, with multiple inheritance (the diamond problem is as hard as people think it is, and yes c++'s solution works, but is stupid)
 - Powerful compile-time execution
   - Syntax clearly separate for runtime and compile constructs and operations
   - Generics / templates